-The results are expressed in terms of effective doses from the radioactive releases (external and internal exposure), ground fallout, ingestion and equivalent doses to the thyroid (primarily due to iodine).
+The results are expressed in terms of effective doses from the radioactive releases (external and internal exposure), ground fallout, ingestion, and equivalent doses to the thyroid (primarily due to iodine).

 - Sheltering.
 Under some conditions, people may be instructed to take shelter in their homes, schools, or office buildings.
 Depending on the type of structure, sheltering can significantly reduce a person’s dose compared to remaining outside.
-Sheltering is a protective action that keeps people indoors, such as at home, the office, school, or a shopping mall to reduce exposure to radioactive material.
+Sheltering is a protective action that keeps people indoors, such as at home, the office, school, or a shopping mall, to reduce exposure to radioactive material.

 - Ingestion of potassium-iodide tablets.
 Potassium-iodide (KI) is a compound that helps prevent the thyroid from absorbing radioactive iodine, one of several radioactive materials that could be present in a release from a nuclear power plant accident.
-If taken within the appropriate time and at the appropriate dosage, KI blocks the radioactive iodine from being absorbed by the thyroid gland and reduces the risk of thyroid cancers and other diseases.
+If taken within the appropriate time and dosage, KI blocks the radioactive iodine from being absorbed by the thyroid gland and reduces the risk of thyroid cancers and other diseases.
 KI does not protect against any other inhaled radioactive materials, nor will it offer protection from external exposure to radiation.

 Evacuation.
 Evacuation does not always mean emptying the pre-defined zone around a nuclear power plant.
 In most cases, releasing radioactive material from a plant during a major incident would move with the wind, not in all directions surrounding the plant.
 The release would also expand and become less concentrated as it travels away from a plant.